NWuensche/bundesrat-scraper-website/Readme.md

 heroku local
 ```

 , if you want to run the website only locally.
-If you want to run the app on heroku, also do:
+If you want to run the app on Heroku, also do:

 ```
 heroku create #Creates new app on Herkou